 For dozens of broadcast-TV shows, it’s all over but the crying.
 And my annual number-crunching.

-In the wake of a busy two weeks of Upfronts Season cancellations, and with only a handful of shows (mostly midseason NBC fare) still awaiting word of their fate, TVLine as is tradition is here to take stock of the fallen — to find some “fun” facts amid so much misery.
+In the wake of a busy two weeks of Upfronts Season cancellations, and with only a smattering of shows still awaiting official word of their fate, TVLine as is tradition is here to take inventory of the fallen — to glean some “fun” facts amid so, so much misery.

 Which freshman show this season was first to get the hook?
-Which of the Big 5 networks had the lowest “batting average” this time around?
+Which of the five broadcast networks astonishingly had the lowest “batting average” this time around?

-What was the strongest series to be sent packing, and which were the weakest performers to eke out a renewal?
-Which cancellation generated the most conversation on this here Internet site?
-And which beloved “Fun Facts!” category turned out to be inapplicable this year?
+What was the strongest-performing series to be sent packing, and which were the weakest performers to (somehow) merit renewal?
+And which cancellations generated the most (…and least) conversation on this here Internet site?

-I took a trip down to the TV morgue to deliver this review (click here for direct access) of the year’s cancellations as well as evaluate the freshman class as a whole — including the “new” but still-yet-to-debut shows that have been sitting on the shelf for… a long while.
+I took a trip down to the TV morgue to compile this review of the year’s cancellations as well as evaluate the freshman class as a whole — including the “new”-but-yet-to-debut shows that have been sitting on the shelf for… a while.